 The number one BEST thing about attending a writing conference is the opportunity to submit your manuscript afterward.
 Especially with people who are normally closed to submissions!
 (Like an editor at one of the big 5 publishing houses 😲)

-Sometimes these submissions come with a deadline, so you will need to be prepared to make adjustments to your critique or to have something ready before the time period closes.
-Or you can wait until the next conference comes around.
-Check out this article on writing a strong query letter before you submit!
+Sometimes these submissions come with a deadline, so you will need to be prepared to make adjustments for a critique or to have something ready before the time period closes.
+Otherwise, you’ll need to wait until the next conference comes around.
+(Check out this article on writing a strong query letter before you submit!)

 Bonus Tips for a Writer’s Conference:

-Like I said making an investment is one thing you can expect at a writer’s conference, especially if you’re travelling out of town or spending multiple days at a hotel there.
+Like I said making an investment is one thing you can expect at a writer’s conference, especially if you’re traveling out of town or spending multiple days at a hotel there.

 If you want to save some money, reach out to the organizer of the event or the regional head of the conference.
 They can connect with roommates to share hotel rooms with and find people to carpool with you.